-A monthly benefit of 40% of your Final Average Salary with a 3% COLA cap and a COLA bank.
+Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly benefit of 50% of your Final Average Salary with a 3% COLA cap and a COLA bank.

-Any survivor who is entitled to benefits outlined in number 3 or 4 above can elect the Basic Death Benefit described above, so long as the election is made before the first pension payment is made.
-This provision does not apply to the qualified survivors of members who transferred from Tier 2 to Tier 5.
+Any survivor who is entitled to benefits outlined in number 1 - 4 above can elect the Basic Death Benefit described above, so long as the election is made before the first pension payment is made.